 “Great artists steal.”
 That’s a favorite Steve Jobs quote of mine.
 While the designers who created Instagram Stories may or may not be great artists, they definitely stole from Snapchat.

-Not that I really care.
+Not that I really mind.
 Here’s why…

 Short-Lived Media Like Instagram Stories Keeps Us Real